Autumn Term 2020

 We will very much be following the interests of the children in developing our curriculum.
-Our beloved books focus for the 1st half term is, “Traditional Tales”, then in the 2nd half term our topic focus will be, “Animals”.
 We will be developing and enhancing the learning environment based on the children’s interests and their stage of development.
 We will do this through careful observation of the children and meaningful interactions with the children, both of which are designed to move the children on in their learning and development.

 How you can help and home!

-– read to and with your child as much as possible!
+– read to your child as much as possible!

 – practice the new sounds and tricky words as we learn them.